Janki Padiya, Manager Business Development at Saraf Foods Pvt Ltd on how it has become the largest manufacturers in the freeze-drying segment.

 First of all, how are you and your family doing in these COVID-19 times?

 Janki Padiya: During the COVID-19 pandemic situation, there is hardly any family or individual left unhurt.
 Everyone is experiencing a tough time in terms of health and well-being.
 I lost my best friend, who was just 32, due to coronavirus.
 She couldn’t survive against severe lung infection.
-With the grace of almighty, things are okay with my family and I now.
+With the grace of the Almighty, things are okay with my family and me now.

 Tell us about you, your career, how you joined Saraf Foods.